-Black glutinous rice is naturally dark purple coloured rice which is almost black.
-It is said that black glutinous rice is rich in antioxidant and higher in fiber as compared to white rice.
-Usually, this ingredient is used in dessert in the Southeast Asian region.
+Black glutinous rice is naturally coloured dark purple that is almost black.
+It is said that it is rich in antioxidants and higher in fiber compared to white rice.
+This ingredient is usually used in desserts in the Southeast Asian region.
 Do note that black glutinous rice is not black rice, also known as forbidden rice.

 In this recipe, I combined the usage of both the palm sugar and rock sugar.
 Both types of sugar are milder in sweetness compared to caster sugar.
 Nevertheless, it may also be used in this recipe.
-The usage of the combination of the palm and rock sugar makes this dessert less sweet.
-It has a very light undertone of sweetness due to the rock sugar.
-The light nutty sweetness is contributed by the palm sugar.
+The combination of the palm and rock sugar makes this dessert less sweet.
+It has a very light undertone of sweetness due to the rock sugar whereas the light nutty sweetness is contributed by the palm sugar.

 While we are on the topic of palm sugar, try to get your hands on the Malaysian palm sugar which is much darker.
 Thai palm sugar which is lighter in colour is less intense in flavour.